SignusFalcon/CpE-Bot/README.md

-# CpE-Bot
+# FalconBot
-Bot for CpE
+Bot for Falcon Land